yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 sum' = foldl' (+) 0
 evenSum :: Integral a => [a] -> a
 evenSum = sum' . (filter even)

 ~~~~~~
 </div>
-It is time to discuss a bit.
+It is time to discuss the direction our code has moved as we introduced more functional idioms.
 What did we gain by using higher order functions?

-At first, you can say it is terseness.
+At first, you might think the main difference is terseness.
+But in fact, it has
-But in fact, it has more to do with better thinking.
+more to do with better thinking.
+Suppose we want to modify our function
-Suppose we want to modify slightly our function.
+slightly, for example, to get the sum of all even squares of elements of the
-We want to get the sum of all even square of element of the list.
+list.

 ~~~
 [1,2,3,4] ▷ [1,4,9,16] ▷ [4,16] ▷ 20
 ~~~

-Update the version 10 is extremely easy:
+Updating version 10 is extremely easy:

 <div class="codehighlight">
 ~~~~~~ {.haskell}